Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 A program of Technology @ Berkeley, STEP provides free loaner laptops, Wi-Fi hotspots, or other peripherals such as webcams and headphones to undergraduate and graduate students based on financial need, previous support received, and instructional role (e.g., GSI).
-STEP is accepting applications on a rolling basis throughout the 2020-2021 academic year, while supplies last.
+STEP accepts applications on a rolling basis throughout the academic year, while supplies last.

 Software for UC Berkeley faculty, staff and students

 Download site for software licensed campuswide and freely available to UC Berkeley faculty, staff and students with CalNet authentication.

 Collaboration, file sharing and storage

 Please contact Research Data Management (firstname.lastname@example.org) before storing or sharing human data.